Tudyx/tree-sitter-log/README.md

 ### Highlight a file

 You will need to configure a theme for this, see [this link](https://tree-sitter.github.io/tree-sitter/syntax-highlighting).
+An example that defines the theme for the queries can be found in the file *config.json*.

 ```sh
 tree-sitter generate && tree-sitter highlight <FILE_PATH>.log